Philip-Bachman/amdim-public/README.md

 Our paper describing AMDIM is available at: https://arxiv.org/abs/1906.00910.

 ### Main Results
-Results of AMDIM compared to other methods when evaluating accuracy using a linear classifier trained on top of representations provided by the self-supervised encoder.
+Results of AMDIM compared to other methods when evaluating accuracy using a linear classifier trained on top of representations provided by the self-supervised encoder:

 Method                  | ImageNet        | Places205
 ------------------------| :-------------: | :----------------: